havlan/UrlShortener/README.md

 ### To run this in a docker container
+- This docker image is lightweight, this does not include go runtime etc, it simply copies over the binary and runs it.
 - compile
     - CGO_ENABLED=0 GOOS=linux go build -a -tags netgo -ldflags '-w' .
 - build docker image